neerajchhimwal/DDPG_for_finance/README.md

 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```

-Make sure you have an active weights and biases initialization:
+Make sure you have an active weights and biases account login:
-  - run '_wandb login_' on terminal
+  - run '_wandb login_' in terminal

 ## For training on stock market data